 The College has been directed to submit draft regulations to the Ministry for the first three scope-related activities by November 30, 2019.

 Meeting this timeline requires two special Council meetings.
-The first meeting will be held August 22, 2019 to approve an open public consultation on the draft regulations, which will then be posted for comments for 60 days.
+The first meeting was held August 22, 2019 to approve an open public consultation on the draft regulations, which are posted for comments from August 26 until October 26, 2019.
 The second meeting will be held November 21, 2019 for approval of the final regulatory amendments to be submitted to the Ministry.
 Go here for more information and updates about Council meetings.

 The College has received preliminary feedback from pharmacy professionals about the first three scope-related activities through an online survey, which will help guide its work.
-The survey closed on July 18, however, pharmacy professionals who did not participate in the survey and would like to provide feedback on the draft regulations can look for updates on the open public consultation here and in e-Connect.
+The survey closed on July 18, 2019.
+Pharmacy professionals and members of the public who would like to provide feedback on the draft regulations can do so here.

 The College has been directed to submit draft regulations to the Ministry to permit prescribing for certain minor ailments by June 30, 2020.